Quentin-Marecat/Lin_Alg/README.md

-# LINEAR ALGEBRA PASCKAGES IN FORTRAN
+# LINEAR ALGEBRA PACKAGES IN FORTRAN

 The aim of these packages is not to be efficient, but to be applied in a **pedagogical way**

-Here is the list of all packaging of the depository :
+Here is the list of all packages of the depository :
 * Cholesky decomposition
 * QR decomposition
 * LU decomposition